RUC-NLPIR/FlashRAG/README.md

 - [ ] Add support for api-based retriever (vllm server)

 ## :page_with_curl: Changelog
+[25/11/06] 🎯 NEW Retriever!
+We have integrated a Web Search Engine-based Retriever, which seamlessly integrates with existing methods and can be enabled quickly with just a Serper API key!
+This enhancement significantly expands retrieval coverage and real-time capability, supporting dynamic information access and external knowledge augmentation.
+Experience a more flexible and powerful retrieval workflow now!

 [25/08/06] 🎯 **NEW!** We have added support for **Reasoning Pipeline**, which is a new paradigm that combines reasoning ability and retrieval, representing work that includes [R1-Searcher](https://github.com/SsmallSong/R1-Searcher), [Search-R1](https://github.com/PeterGriffinJin/Search-R1),....
 We evaluate the performance of the pipeline on various RAG benchmarks, it can achieve F1 scores close to 60 on multi hop inference datasets such as HotpotQA.
 See it in [**result table**](#robot-supporting-methods).

 [25/03/21] 🚀 **Major Update!** We have expanded our toolkit to support **23 state-of-the-art RAG algorithms**, including **7 reasoning-based methods** that significantly improve performance on complex reasoning tasks.
 This represents a major milestone in our toolkit's evolution!